remixlab/bias_tree/README.md

 See the examples **BasicUse**, **AlternativeUse**, and **StandardCamera** for an illustration of these techniques.
 To get start using the library and learn its main features, have a look at the complete set of well documented examples that come along with it.
 Other uses are also covered in the example set and include (but are not limited to): drawing mechanisms, animation framework, and camera and keyboard customization.
 Advanced users may take full advantage of the fully documented [API reference](http://www.disi.unal.edu.co/grupos/remixlab/local/projects/proscene-1.1.0/reference/index.html) (which is also included in the package file).

+# Installation

+Import/update it directly from your PDE.
+Otherwise download your release from [here](https://github.com/remixlab/proscene/releases) and extract it to your sketchbook `libraries` folder.

 # Acknowledgements

 Thanks to [Eduardo Moriana](http://edumo.net/) and [Miguel Parra](http://maparrar.github.io/) for their contributions with the [TUIO](http://www.tuio.org/)-based touch and kinect interfaces, respectively.